🚙 US-14A Mileage 5.9 GPS Coordinates N 44.25.060 W 103.52.886 4,281 ft.

 This is a panoramic view of the entire face of the Bridal Veil Falls geologic exposure.
 This picture was taken looking east from just south of the parking area.
 In this view we can see the mushroom-shaped laccolith Intrusion and can visualize how the intruding magma lifted and tilted the overlying Deadwood Formation.
 Note that the laccolith is terminated along its southern flank by a high angle, normal fault.

 If you'd like to take a look at the phonolite up-close, make your way to the north end of the parking area where you'll find an exceptional exposure at road-level.
-Please stay clear of the roadway.
+Please stay clear of the roadway and active parking area.

 Be sure to download our Onsite Geology Lesson PDF posted above for a detailed geologic investigation of this site.Â